Three aspects of the MSTCI problem: Introduction

 The MSTCI problem corresponds to the particular case of bases that belong to the strictly fundamental class \cite{Kavitha:2009}, i.e. bases induced by a spanning tree.
 The complexity class of this problem is unknown.
 In this context it seems natural to consider the problem of finding a lower bound for the \emph{intersection number}.

-In this article we present a reflection of the MSTCI problem for arbitrary connected graphs, it is structured as follows.
-Section 2 sets some notation, convenient definitions and auxiliary results.
+The article presents a reflection of the MSTCI problem for arbitrary connected graphs.
+It is structured as follows: Section 2 sets some notation, convenient definitions and auxiliary results.
 Section 3 focuses on the theoretical and practical interest of two lower bounds of the intersection number.
 Section 4 compares the intersection number of graphs that differ in one edge.
-Section 5 develops an attempt to generalize a recent result for graphs with a universal vertex.
+Section 5 attempts to generalize a recent result for graphs with a universal vertex.
 Section 6 briefly describes the technical details of the experiments.
 Finally, Section 7 collects the conclusions.